n0rdy/pippin/README.md

 There are two ways to do that:
 - by calling `Get()` method.
 This method will block until the value is available.
 It returns either the pointer to the value or an error.
 In Pippin the error means that the pipeline was interrupted before it could complete that's why the value is not available.
-- by calling `GetWithTimeout(timeoutInMillis int)` method.
+- by calling `GetWithTimeout(timeout time.Duration)` method.
 This method will block until the value is available or the timeout is reached.

 The recommended way to obtain the value is by calling `GetWithTimeout` method, as otherwise the execution might be blocked forever.